BBC: 1923–1926: From private company to public service corporation

-1927 to 1939
+1927–1939

-The British Broadcasting Corporation came into existence on 1 January 1927, and Reith – newly knighted – was appointed its first Director General.
+The British Broadcasting Corporation came into existence on 1 January 1927, and Reith – newly knighted – was appointed its first director general.
 To represent its purpose and (stated) values, the new corporation adopted the coat of arms, including the motto "Nation shall speak peace unto Nation".

-British radio audiences had little choice apart from the upscale programming of the BBC.
-Reith, an intensely moralistic executive, was in full charge.
-His goal was to broadcast "All that is best in every department of human knowledge, endeavour and achievement....
-The preservation of a high moral tone is obviously of paramount importance."
-Reith succeeded in building a high wall against an American-style free-for-all in radio in which the goal was to attract the largest audiences and thereby secure the greatest advertising revenue.
+British radio audiences had little choice apart from BBC's programming approach.
+Reith was viewed as taking a moralistic approach as an executive, aiming to broadcast "all that is best in every department of human knowledge, endeavour and achievement", and putting the programming in moral or ethical terms, advocating "a high moral tone" as "obviously of paramount importance".
+Reith succeeded in building a high wall against a more tabloid, free-for-all in radio aimed at merely attracting the largest audience (and advertising revenue).
 There was no paid advertising on the BBC; all the revenue came from a tax on receiving sets.
 Highbrow audiences, however, greatly enjoyed it.
 At a time when American, Australian and Canadian stations were drawing huge audiences cheering for their local teams with the broadcast of baseball, rugby and hockey, the BBC emphasised service for a national rather than a regional audience.
 Boat races were well covered along with tennis and horse racing, but the BBC was reluctant to spend its severely limited air time on long football or cricket games, regardless of their popularity.